June 18, 2021

 3. Seal Up Cracks

 Go over your new home with a fine-toothed comb and a tube of caulking.
-Seal up every little crack and cranny you find that gives pests an entry point.
+Seal up every little crack and cranny you find.
+You’d be surprised what pests can use as an entry point.
 You won’t be able to button it up so tight that not a single pest gets in, but you can cut down on their presence considerably.

-As a bonus, sealing up all the cracks can help you save money on your cooling bills — something you’ll appreciate when it’s hotter than a stolen tamale outdoors.
+As a bonus, sealing up all the cracks can help your home stay dry and save you money on your cooling bills — something you’ll appreciate when it’s hotter than a stolen tamale outdoors.

 4. Set Out Traps

+Does a new house need pest control measures beyond cleaning and sealing?
+You’ll find out soon!
 Pests seem to have a nose for when people move out of a home.
 It doesn’t have to be sitting empty for long before they start coming in droves, looking to nest in a safe location.
-Consider setting around a few traps for mice and ants as you prepare your home to move into.
+Consider setting around a few traps for mice and ants before you move into your home.
 This is the perfect time to do it before you have your kids and pets running around getting into things.

 If you don’t catch anything, you can be reasonably sure there isn’t an infestation — yet.